History of Tasmania: European arrival

 Seventeenth century map of Tasmania, showing the parts seen by Tasman.

 Melchisedech Thevenot (1620?–1692): Map of New Holland 1644, based on a map by the Dutch cartographer Joan Blaeu.

+Despite mapping parts of the southern Australian coast in 1627, the Dutch did not establish permanent settlements on the continent, leaving an opportunity for the British to later assert their presence in the region.
 The first reported sighting of Tasmania by a European was on 24 November 1642 by the Dutch explorer Abel Tasman, who named the island Anthoonij van Diemenslandt, after his sponsor, the Governor of the Dutch East Indies.
 The name was later shortened to Van Diemen's Land by the British.
 In 1772, a French expedition led by Marc-Joseph Marion du Fresne landed on the island.
 Captain James Cook also sighted the island in 1777, and numerous other European seafarers made landfalls, adding a colourful array to the names of topographical features.

 The first settlement was by the British at Risdon Cove on the eastern bank of the Derwent estuary in 1803, by a small party sent from Sydney, under Lt.
 John Bowen.
 An alternative settlement was established by Capt.
 David Collins 5 km to the south in 1804 in Sullivans Cove on the western side of the Derwent, where fresh water was more plentiful.
 The latter settlement became known as Hobart Town, later shortened to Hobart, after the British Colonial Secretary of the time, Lord Hobart.
 The settlement at Risdon was later abandoned.

 The early settlers were mostly convicts and their military guards, with the task of developing agriculture and other industries.
 Numerous other convict settlements were made in Van Diemens Land, including secondary prisons, such as the particularly harsh penal colonies at Port Arthur in the south-east and Macquarie Harbour on the West Coast.
 The Aboriginal resistance to this invasion was so strong, that troops were deployed across much of Tasmania to drive the Aboriginal people into captivity on nearby islands.